Children's Activities in Southeast Michigan

 Southeast Michigan is situated in the lower peninsula of the state and is home to more than half of the state's population.
-Included in the area is Michigan's largest city, Detroit, as well as some smaller cities, including Ann Arbor, Dearborn and Troy.
+Included in the area is Michigan's largest city, Detroit, as well as some smaller cities, including Ann Arbor, Dearborn and Troy 14.
 Families will find a broad range of children's and family activities to enjoy together in southeast Michigan.

-You and your family can enjoy some activities together at the Detroit Zoo.
+You and your family can enjoy some activities together at the Detroit Zoo 1.
 Explore this 125-acre zoo, checking out exhibits like the Australian Outback Adventure, Arctic Ring of Life and the Holden Reptile Conservation Center.
 You'll see more than 3,300 animals representing 280 various species.
 Attractions at the zoo include the carousel, Tauber Family Railroad and the Giraffe Encounter, where your kids can feed a giraffe.
-The Belle Isle Nature Zoo is situated inside the Belle Isle Conservancy in Detroit and covers 6 acres of forested wetlands.
+The Belle Isle Nature Zoo is situated inside the Belle Isle Conservancy in Detroit and covers 6 acres of forested wetlands 1.
 This zoo is home to 15 fallow deer and offers an assortment of family programs that are nature-based.

 Children can also participate in camps and classes at the museum, including summer camp and The Potter's Wheel for Adults and Children.
-Alternatively, kids can get hands-on with a variety of exhibits at Ann Arbor's Hands-On Museum.
+Alternatively, kids can get hands-on with a variety of exhibits at Ann Arbor's Hands-On Museum 2.
 Your children can experiment with water at the water table, experiment with simple machines in the Legacy Gallery, learn about nature in the Michigan Nature exhibit and play at the Bubble Capsule and Climbing Wall at the World Around You exhibit.

 Family Fun Parks